 A secondary payer can help you get even more coverage than offered by Medicare.
 If you have a health plan from your employer, you might have benefits not offered by Medicare.
 This can include dental visits, eye exams, fitness programs, and more.

-However, even with this added cost, many people find their overall costs are lower, since their out-of-pocket costs are covered by the secondary payer.
+However, even with this added cost, many people find their overall costs are lower since the secondary payer covers their out-of-pocket costs.

-Additionally, most secondary payer insurance offers coverage for prescriptions.
+Additionally, most secondary payer insurance offers prescription coverage.
 This means you wouldn’t need a separate Medicare Part D plan.
 Depending on what plans are available in your area, this could lower your healthcare costs.

 Some common scenarios are explained here: